Saving energy doesn’t have to require a large up front investment. Little changes can go a long way.

 Use caulk and weather stripping around drafty doors and windows to prevent air from escaping your home, causing your heating and cooling system to work harder.

 Have your heating and cooling system tuned up regularly and change your furnace filters monthly, or per manufacturer’s guidelines.
+If you heat your home with warm-air registers, baseboard heaters or radiators, remember to clean them regularly to increase efficiency.

 Adjusting the temperature in your home by five to eight degrees (down in winter, up in summer) can help save energy if you’re going to be away from home for several hours or when you go to sleep at night.
 Consider installing a programmable thermostat to maximize energy savings when you are home, asleep or away.